StormSurgeLive/asgs-mon/README.md

 ## Usage

 If you have not already done so, you will need to clone/install `asgs-mon` in your existing ASGS installation using `fetch asgs-mon` at the `asgsh` prompt.
+It will be installed in `$SCRIPTDIR/git/asgs-mon`.
 Once that is done, the command syntax to start it is as follows:

 `asgs-mon --pid <ASGS_PID> [--delay N] [-v]`